 Hiten Shah is no newbie in the SaaS game.
-Hiten has a well known track record in building successful software companies.
-Hiten is probably most well known for starting KissMetrics, Crazyegg and QuickSprouts.
+Hiten has a well-known track record in building successful software companies.
+He is probably best known for starting KissMetrics, Crazyegg, and QuickSprouts.
 What do all those successful startups that he build have in common?
 They all have an awesome content marketing strategy.
 Try running a quick Google search on anything related to marketing and tech and you will most likely run into a KissMetrics blog article.

 I had the honor to do a quick interview with Hiten Shah on how you can leverage customer feedback to improve your content marketing.

 Wilson: Hiten, you’re super well known for content marketing and I personally love the strategy you used to build up Kissmetrics’ content in the early days.
 How do you usually figure out what your readers want to read?

 Hiten: I recommend working backwards from what’s already been successful.
 Additionally from any other inputs you can get based on the people visiting your website and those who buy from you.
 You can use a tool like Buzzsumo and of course Google search to find popular content for any keyword you can think up.
 Find keywords related to the type of content you are thinking about writing and analyze the popular content to understand what works and what doesn’t.